France puts region around Lyon under tighter COVID restrictions | Health

 France puts region around Lyon under tighter COVID restrictions

-Three additional French regions including the Rhone department around the city of Lyon will be put under tightened COVID-19 restrictions for four weeks from Friday, the government announced on Thursday.
+Three additional French regions including the Rhone department around the city of Lyon will be put under tightened COVID-19 restrictions for four weeks, the government announced on Thursday.

 The move follows similar measures imposed a week earlier on the Paris region and a large part of northern France, where most non-essential stores have been ordered to close and people are limited in how far they can travel from their homes.
 "The COVID-19 pandemic is accelerating almost everywhere in France," Health Minister Olivier Veran said, adding that pressure on the hospital system will continue to increase in coming days.

-The new restrictions take effect from Friday at midnight.
-They come on top of nationwide curbs.
-A nightly curfew is in place and restaurant, bars, museums and cinemas are closed across the country.
+The new restrictions take effect from midnight on Friday and come on top of nationwide curbs.
+A nightly curfew is in place across the country and restaurant, bars, museums and cinemas are closed.
+France reported 45,641 new infections over 24 hours after an increase of 65,373 on Wednesday, numbers last seen in November when the country was under its second national lockdown.

+The number of people in intensive care units with COVID-19, increased by 58 to reach a new 2021 high of 4,709.
+The total number of hospitalisations for the disease went beyond the 27,000 level for the first time in six weeks.
+"The pressure on the hospital system will continue to increase in the coming days", Veran said, adding a minimum of 10 days was needed to see the impact of new restrictive measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)